-For purposes of the statement of cash flows, the Museum considers all short-term, highly liquid investments (including certificates of deposit) with initial maturity dates of less than one year to be cash equivalents.
+For purposes of the Statements of Cash Flows, the Museum considers all short-term, highly liquid investments (including certificates of deposit) with initial maturity dates of less than one year to be cash equivalents.
 The Museum considers investments in money market funds to be cash equivalents.